libxsmm/libxsmm/README.md

 [![License](https://img.shields.io/badge/license-BSD3-blue.svg)](LICENSE.md) [![Travis CI](https://travis-ci.org/hfp/libxsmm.svg?branch=master "Master branch build status")](https://github.com/hfp/libxsmm/wiki/Status) [![ReadtheDocs](https://readthedocs.org/projects/libxsmm/badge/?version=latest "Read the Docs")](https://libxsmm.readthedocs.io/)

-LIBXSMM is a library for specialized dense and sparse matrix operations as well as for deep learning primitives such as small convolutions targeting Intel Architecture.
-Small matrix multiplication kernels (SMMs) are generated for Intel&#160;SSE, Intel&#160;AVX, Intel&#160;AVX2, and Intel&#160;AVX&#8209;512 as found in the Intel&#160;Xeon&#160;Phi processor family&#160;(KNL, KNM) and Intel&#160;Xeon processors (SKX).
-Highly optimized code for small convolutions is targeting Intel&#160;AVX2 and Intel&#160;AVX&#8209;512, whereas other targets can automatically leverage specialized SMMs to perform convolutions.

-The library supports statically generated code at configuration time (SMMs), uses optimized code paths based on compiler-generated code as well as Intrinsic functions, but mainly utilizes Just&#8209;In&#8209;Time (JIT) code specialization for compiler-independent performance (matrix multiplications, matrix transpose/copy, sparse functionality, and small convolutions).
+LIBXSMM is a library for specialized dense and sparse matrix operations as well as for deep learning primitives such as small convolutions.
+The library is targeting Intel Architecture with Intel&#160;SSE, Intel&#160;AVX, Intel&#160;AVX2, Intel&#160;AVX&#8209;512 (with VNNI and Bfloat16).
+Code generation is mainly baed on Just&#8209;In&#8209;Time (JIT) code specialization for compiler-independent performance (matrix multiplications, matrix transpose/copy, sparse functionality, and deep learning).
 LIBXSMM is suitable for "build once and deploy everywhere" i.e., no special target flags are needed to exploit the available performance.

 For a list questions and answers, please also have a look at [https://github.com/hfp/libxsmm/wiki/Q&A](https://github.com/hfp/libxsmm/wiki/Q&A).